Cray-HPE/uan-product-stream/docs/portal/developer-portal/advanced/SLES_Image.md

       },
       "name": "sles-uan-image"
     }
+    ncn-m001# APP_IMAGE_ID=13964414-bbad-40e9-9e31-a36830101234
     ```

 1. Create a presigned URL for the rootfs.
-This is needed for the node to boot in this release, in the future, this will be integrated to BSS and will not need to performed.
+This is needed for the node to boot in this release, in the future, this will be integrated into BSS and will not need to be performed.
 This URL will be valid for 1 hour and will need to be recreated if the node reboots after the URL expires.
 To set a longer expiration, adjust the "aws s3 presign" command accordingly.

     ```base
     ncn-m001# export AWS_ACCESS_KEY_ID=`kubectl get secrets -o yaml ims-s3-credentials -ojsonpath='{.data.access_key}' | base64 -d`